 Not only did Grandma maintain high levels of interest, she always had a new, grand, moneymaking idea.
 “This one will make a lot of money, Barbie.
 This time, I’ll be rich and famous.”
 Grandma’s various ideas and courses often amused her grandchildren and children.
 Did she feel discouraged by our attitudes?
 Oh no!
 Being aware of our amusement did not slow her down a whit.
 Onward she charged with gusto and unabated enthusiasm.

-My freshman year at college I made the expected trip home at Thanksgiving.
+In my freshman year at college I made the expected trip home at Thanksgiving.
 Of course, I visited Grandma Effie, as well as all my aunts, uncles, cousins, and friends.
 I did not feel the least bit surprised when Grandma announced, “Barbie, I’ve ordered a course in clothes design.
 I’ve always been good at creating and sewing.
 Everything I need to learn about designing and selling to pattern companies will be presented in this new class.”
 I hope that I smiled.
 I also hope that I provided encouragement.
 “Yes, Grandma, you have always been talented.
 This course will definitely pay off for you.”
 On that note, I returned to school with an endearing story about my aging grandma.

 In only a few days, I got a call from Daddy.
 “Barbie, you have to come home.
 Grandma Effie died this morning.”
 “What?
 How could that be?
 I saw her only three days ago.”
 Relatives shared that Grandma tried to live until I could get home.
 Apparently, she had something to tell me.
 Most likely, she also had a question to ask.